Kaladhar09/online-banking-application/README.md

-Here’s an example of well-structured content you can add to your **README.md** file for your **Online Banking Application** project:

----

 # Online Banking Application

 Welcome to the **Online Banking Application** repository!
 This project is a comprehensive solution designed to simulate the functionalities of an online banking system, enabling users to manage their accounts, perform transactions, and view account details securely and efficiently.